junxit/us-congress-bills-110/metadata.md

 - 2008-03-14 — Referred to the Committee on Armed Services, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-03-14 — Referred to the Committee on Armed Services, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2008-03-14 — Sponsor introductory remarks on measure.
 (CR E430-431)
+- 2008-04-10 — Referred to the Subcommittee on Military Personnel.
+- 2008-05-20 — Considered under suspension of the rules. (consideration: CR H4178-4180)
+- 2008-05-20 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1054.
+- 2008-05-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-20 — Mrs. Davis (CA) moved to suspend the rules and agree to the resolution, as amended.
+- 2008-05-20 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H4178)
+- 2008-05-20 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H4178)